timjansen/hanson/README.md

   A backtick-quoted string may span several lines and you are not required to escape regular quote characters, only backticks.
 Backslashes still need to be escaped, and all other backslash-escape sequences work like in regular JSON.
+* for single-line strings, single quotes ('') are supported in addition to double quotes ("")
 * you can use JavaScript comments, both single line (//) and multi-line comments (/* */), in all places where JSON allows whitespace.
 * Commas after the last list element or object property will be ignored.